qstrahl/vim-dentures/README.md

 # vim-dentures

-Indentation text-objects to give your old Vim some new byte.
+Indentation text-objects to give your old Vim some new bytes.

 ## Introduction